 Apiculture or the practice of beekeeping has been around from the onset of human existence.
 Most people are drawn into beekeeping for various reasons – for the sweet honey or other honeybee product, to assist in pollination, as a hobby, for commercial purposes, and many other reasons.
 Irrespective of your reason of engaging in beekeeping, you mostly have your questions and concerns.
 The beginner and the professional alike both need some tips and nuggets that will help him or her become a better beekeeper.
 With that said, here are 50 beekeeping tips that, if followed and applied diligently, will make you a successful beekeeper.

 Beekeeping requires some knowledge, time, commitment, and practice.
 If any of this is lacking then forget about beekeeping.
 Bees are independent creatures by nature but that does not mean they should be neglected.
 You have to garner some knowledge on bee management and devote your time to the bees for them to stay in a healthy and comfortable environment.
 Some of the equipment required for beekeeping includes: a hive, smoker, feeders, bee suit, and gloves.

 I encourage you to peruse the content on BeeKeepClub which will take you through the very beginning and get you to a much more knowledgeable level.
 It is imperative to know as much as you can before get into beekeeping.

-2. Manage your Neighbors
+2. Manage your Neighbours

-The law does not oblige the beekeeper to tell his or her neighbors about their intention to begin beekeeping.
+The law does not oblige the beekeeper to tell his or her neighbours about their intention to begin beekeeping.
 However, it is wise to notify them since few people love surprises, especially when they are bee stings.
 One of the major advantages with bees is that they are docile in nature.
 They only become aggressive when provoked.
 All they need is nectar and pollen from flowers.
 Most people will have no problem when you tell them about this.

 3. Join Local Beekeeping Associations